Ten Top Tips | First Time in a Motorhome with Kids

 Thinking of hiring a motorhome for the first time?
 Here are Ten Top Tips for your First Time in a Motorhome with Kids.

-We’ve wanted to holiday in a motorhome for some time.
+We’ve wanted to holiday in a motorhome with kids for some time.
 We chatted about a week in the Lake District, a road trip to Cornwall, a month in New Zealand (ever optimistic about holiday time) and in the end settled on a weekend in Staffordshire near Alton Towers.

 The reasoning behind Alton the Star Campsite was that if the weather was terrible, then we could spend our days at Alton Towers and would only need to hibernate in the motorhome in the evening.
 As it turned out we were lucky, very very lucky with the weather.
 The first weekend of April brought with it wall to wall sunshine and so our time in the motorhome was a glorious success.
 Although if I’m honest I find most holidays a glorious success, if the weather plays ball.